SADE-ZONE/workflows/README.md

 # Site Overview
 This site documents the architecture and workflows of the SADE infrastructure.
-For further project-level information please visit our public site [here](https://sites.nd.edu/uli-drone-reputations/)
+For further project-level information please visit our public site <a href="https://sites.nd.edu/uli-drone-reputations/" target="_blank" rel="noopener noreferrer">here</a>.

 #### SADE Architecture
 [Architecture](pages/architecture.md)